 In the past few years, states have considered legislation that would require public pension plans to conduct financial stress testing.
-While we’ve mostly written about the Pew Research Center’s promotion of cash balance plans, Pew is also known for traveling to states and pushing for mandatory stress testing.
+While we’ve mostly written about Pew’s promotion of cash balance plans, Pew is also known for traveling to states and pushing for mandatory stress testing.
 The thing is, most public pension plans already conduct financial stress tests.
 Pew is campaigning for stress testing that biases the results against public pension plans, so they can push for changes that gut pensions.

 Each year, actuaries for public pension plans determine what the actuarially required contribution (ARC) is for plans to maintain or achieve full funding.
 While contribution rates for employees and employers vary from plan to plan and are often fixed by law, this annual calculation of the ARC is itself a form of stress testing in which the plan looks at all of its financial variables and determines how much needs to be contributed to pay future benefits.